-✓ Once the student is accepted, lawyer Tess O’Brien-Heinzen, a specialist in disability law, recommends contacting the disabilities office.
+– Once the student is accepted, attorney Tess O’Brien-Heinzen specifically recommends contacting the disabilities office.
 Send the documentation of the medical condition and request a meeting to discuss accommodations.

-✓ Ask questions, and lots of them: how much training does staff receive on food allergies or the gluten-free diet and avoiding food cross-contact?
+– Ask questions, and lots of them: how much training does staff receive on food allergies or the gluten-free diet and avoiding cross-contamination?
 Is ingredient and allergen information readily available in the dining hall?
 Is there a dedicated area in the kitchen for allergy orders, complete with separate utensils?
 Are customized meals available?

-✓ Online menus can be helpful.
-On many university websites, students can look up menus by dining hall and date, and tick boxes to filter out dishes containing their allergens.
-Such tools allow students to find out their options before setting foot in the dining hall.
+– Check for online menus: on many university websites, students can look up menus by dining hall and date, and tick boxes to filter out dishes containing their allergens.
+Such tools allow students to find out options before setting foot in the dining hall – or even before applying to the college.
 (Students should still double-check ingredients when ordering in person.)

-✓ Pose specific questions on housing: Are rooms with kitchens available?
+– Pose questions on housing: Are rooms with kitchens available?
 Can a student bring or rent a microwave or mini-fridge?
 Requesting a single room may be best to avoid a roommate who doesn’t ‘get it’.

-✓ Allergic students should remain vigilant about carrying auto-injectors at all times.
-Inform your roommates, friends and/or resident adviser of your allergies or celiac disease.
+– Remain vigilant and carry your auto-injectors at all times.
+Inform your roommates, friends and/or resident advisor of your allergies.
 Wear emergency medical identification.

 – When in doubt, don’t do it: don’t eat any food unless you are certain it was prepared safely.
 If unsure, don’t be afraid to ask!